ONSdigital/software-engineer-community/standards/github.md

 ### Code Repositories

-All ONS code repositories in GitHub should be created under the approved ONS gitHub organisation (see Source Control Policy (link).
-By default ONSdigital organisation should be used for all new repositories)
+All ONS code repositories in GitHub should be created under the approved ONS gitHub organisations (see Source Control Policy (Add a link link).
+By default ONSdigital organisation should be used for all new repositories).

 - **Administration** - the administrators of the organisation are the **Technical Lead or nominated Sr. team member**s.